v1605/retrotink4k-esp32/README.md

   Thin or charge-only cables drop enough voltage at 2A to cause the same brownouts the jumper does.

-A powered USB OTG cable — the Y-cables with a separate power input — does the same job in one part, and works if you have a good one.
-Finding one properly rated for 2A is the hard bit: most are thin-gauge, their stated ratings are optimistic, and one that sags under load brings back the same brownouts.
-The splitter plus a cable you trust is easier to get right.

-A RT4K that stays off while the ESP32 runs fine means no power is reaching it on that path — check the supply, splitter and cable, not the jumper.

 ## Quick start: flashing from a release